Applying To: Neighborhood Improvement Specialist

 - Minimum: $41,730.00

 - Maximum: $65,234.00

 Normal entry salary is $41,730.

 Incumbents act as a liaison between the City and community to assist in resolving neighborhood problems and complaints.
 Duties include: meeting with citizens, community leaders and organizations to address complaints, developing action plans and driving assigned wards to verify complaints, monitor code enforcement and identify code violations.

 For an additional description of this position, please refer to the classification specification for Neighborhood Improvement Specialist

-Education: A Bachelor’s degree in Urban Planning, Social Work, Business or Public Administration, or a related field; and two years of recent experience in neighborhood improvement or effective community problem solving; OR, an equivalent combination of education, training and experience.
+A Bachelor’s degree in Urban Planning, Social Work, Business or Public Administration, or a related field; plus two years of recent experience in neighborhood improvement or effective community problem solving.
+OR, an equivalent combination of education, training and experience.